floatzcss/floatz/README.md

 ```
 See it live: http://codepen.io/floatz/pen/lzAew

-The following *layouters* are provided out-of-the-box:
+The following *layouters* are provided out of the box:

 | Layouter                | Widths                                          |
 | ----------------------- | ----------------------------------------------- |